nickflows/data-science-python/visualization/visualization-class-notes.md

 ## Markup test

-Basic Charting -
+# Basic Charting

-- Backend is an abstraction layer
+* Backend is an abstraction layer, which renders matplotlib commands
-	- Renders matplotlib commands
-	- not all backends support all features
+* Not all backends support all features

-- Artist Layers
+# Artist Layers
-	- Abstraction around drawing and layoyt primatives
+* Abstraction around drawing and layoyt primatives
-	- Primatives & Collections
+* Primatives & Collections
-		- Base drawing items
+	* Base drawing items
-		- Collections end to end in the name "collection"
+	* Collections end to end in the name "collection"

 - Scripting Layers
 	- Simplify and speed-up interaction w/ environment